lionheart/git-bigstore/README.md

 Configuration
 -------------

-To get started, set up an Amazon S3 bucket to store your files remotely.
-Soon enough, I'll add support for alternative storage backends, but for now, S3 is it.

-Make sure you have your access key id and secret access key on hand, and then just run the following:
+To get started, set up an Amazon S3 bucket to store your files.
+Once you have your access key id and secret access key on hand, and just run the following:

     $ pip install git-bigstore
     $ git bigstore init